-As a career physics covers many specialized fields - form acoustics, astronomy and astrophysics, to medical physics, geophysics and vacuum physics.
+As a career Physics covers many specialized fields - from Acoustics, Astronomy and Astrophysics, to Medical Physics, Geophysics and Vacuum Physics.

-After the completion of a Full A Level qualification candidates can then continue their university education for majoring into various fields in science and technology like Physics Teacher, Aeronautical Engineer, Astronomer, Flight Engineer, Biophysicist, Nuclear scientist, Space scientist and many more.
+After the completion of a full A Level qualification candidates can then continue their university education for majoring into various fields in science and technology like Physics Teacher, Aeronautical Engineer, Astronomer, Flight Engineer, Biophysicist, Nuclear Scientist, Space Scientist and many more.